Feedback Insertion-Deletion Codes: Analysis of the feedback substitution code

 \end{proposition}

 Plenty of incorrect transmissions implies that we have a lot of energy left.
-Now we can use again Proposition~\ref{prop::function v}, since there are no more central crossings, and, thus, conclude that the function $v$ takes a large value after the last transmission.
+Now we can use again Proposition~\ref{prop::function v}, since it is not possible that a crossing occurs when the true segment is central and thus, conclude that the function $v$ takes a large value after $n$ transmissions.

-\begin{example} Figures \ref{fig:levelsets-v-func} and \ref{fig:levelsets-u-func} illustrate different level sets of the functions $v(i)$ and $u(i)$, respectively.
-We refer to a level set if $v(i) = const$, respectively $u(i)$.
+\begin{example} Figures \ref{fig:levelsets-v-func} and \ref{fig:levelsets-u-func} illustrate different level sets of the functions $v(i)$ and $u(i)$ if they are treated as function on $l(i)$ and $r(i)$.
+A level set of $v(i)$ is a set of pairs $(l(i),r(i))$ such that $v(i) = const$.
 Note that we use the same color for the same level sets in the graphs.
 For high level sets of the function $v(i)$, we are close to the origin of the graph, which corresponds to $l(i)$ and $r(i)$ being small and the $t(i)$ very large.
 In contrast, for high level sets of the function $u(i)$, we can only claim that we are close to an axis, i.e., either $l(i)$ or $r(i)$ is small.
 Notice that in case $T(i)$ is central, we need to have $l(i),r(i) < \frac{1}{2}$.
 Combining the two figures for the level sets of $v(i)$ and $u(i)$, it becomes clear that we need to prove that the function $v(n)$ is large in order to conclude that after $n$ transmissions $T(n)$ is central. \end{example}

 Many technical details were hidden in this discussion.
 In order to give a formal proof of Lemma~\ref{lem::key lemma}, we need some additional propositions.